juhotter/KnowledgeGraphsProject/README.md

 ## WP2 – Knowledge Hosting:
 ### D2.1.
 Knowledge graph stored in a triple store (20.12.2023)
-#### Graph Repository
-The Graph Repository is hosted in GraphDB on our local machine.
-The repository was exported as a .rj file and can be accessed found under **statements.rj**.
-### Queries
+Both RDF files which result from WP2 now can be used to create and host the knowledge graph.
+This hosting is done via the GraphDB triple store.
+This can be simply done by uploading **both** RDF files, which hold the triples, to GraphDB, via the importRDF option.
-In a previous version, it was necessary to link the two ontologies explicitly with a query.
-This was done using:
+Furthermore, in a previous version of our project, it was necessary to link the two ontologies explicitly with a SPARQL query.
-//TODO: Joey
+***Why?***
+Because, on our first attempt, we missed mapping the JSON dataset properties to schema.org classes, which we came up with in-class discussion.
-However, since adding classes to the ontology, this happens automatically with a unique identifier and is not necessary anymore.
+However, since we now added classes to the ontology, this connection of the ontologies happens automatically with a unique identifier and is not necessary anymore.

+#### Graph Repository Hosting
+When both RDF files are to GraphDB, the ontologies now connect automatically via the business, as outlined in the previous section.
+Therefore, when uploaded, the Graph Repository is hosted in GraphDB on our **local machine**.
+Therefore the repository was exported as a .rj file and can be accessed under **statements.rj**.

+#### Example Queries
+Here are two examples of SPARQL queries provided, for better reproducability.
-#### Example Query: Menu
+*** Example Query: Menu***
  ```
 PREFIX schema: <http://schema.org/>
 SELECT ?businessName ?meal